riyadh9292/beat-sugar/README.md

-# Getting Started with Create React App
+# Diabetes Elixir

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is about a diabetes center [Diabetes Elixir](https://beat-sugar-27e8e.web.app/).

 ## Available Scripts